CME CBOT Terms and Conditions

 Please note that the breakeven price in Dollars may change marginally from day to day according to the exchange rate change.

-In the event of the partial closure of the trading position, the Profit and Loss accumulated will be applied "pro quota" basis to the closed portion of the trade.
+In the event of partial closure of the trading position, the Profit and Loss accumulated will be applied "pro quota" basis to the closed portion of the trade.

 It is possible to receive realtime CME CBOT futures quotes, through the ticker code available on the web trading platform, through you can follow real-time prices on any Directa trading platform.